 TSG Consulting has been actively assessing the proposed changes to the Brexit-driven regulatory landscape, as it applies to REACH, plant protection products and biocides.
-With respect to REACH, as well as advising clients on strategic planning, TSG can offer Only Representative services both in the EU and the UK though our long-established offices in both territories.

 The United Kingdom (UK) triggered Article 50 on 29 March 2017, which started the two-year, time-limited procedure for withdrawal from the European Union (EU), commonly known as Brexit.
 Both the EU and the UK have been organising for an orderly withdrawal but they have also created contingency plans for a disorderly exit.